The following activities will compose your grade in this course (by weight, subject to change):

 I do not (except under exceptional and usually illness-related circumstances) accept late work.
-You have the schedule of the various due dates now.
+You have the schedule of the various due dates now, and significant leeway in how you plan to meet them.
 Please plan accordingly.

 The questions themselves (which will typically ask you to answer some question or explain some concept based upon your reflections on our reading assignments) are to be answered in no more than 500 words (a bit under two pages, double-spaced, in Microsoft Word), with a word count appended at the end.
 They will be graded on a very simple scale—if you fully complete the exercise, you receive full credit.
 If you do not, you receive no credit.
 Below is our grading rubric: